 “The wars which had been fought, the burnings and chicanery that religious disputes facilitated made me sick.”

 It was Ebby’s change, though, rather than anything else that convinced him.
 Obviously, there had been no power in either one of them at all when it came time to transform their lives with an act as monumental as this.
-Bill Wilson’s decision to turn his will and life over is an unprecedented recognition of the need for a spiritual solution.
+Bill Wilson’s decision to turn his will and life over is an unprecedented recognition of the need for a spiritual recovery for addiction.
 Bill was coming from both angles, admitting that he could not control or manage his alcoholism on his own while also acknowledging what other people said about him – that this might be more than just alcohol abuse.

 The Preconception of the 12 Steps